daangn/KarrotListKit/README.md

 ## Getting Started

+[API documentation](https://fluffy-couscous-5mql18j.pages.github.io/documentation/karrotlistkit) provides that see detailed description of each type

 ### CollectionViewAdapter

 The `CollectionViewAdapter` object serves as an adapter between the `UIColletionView` logic and the KarrotListKit logic, encapsulating the core implementation logic of the framework